World Travel Chef

 traditional tripe soup from the Balkans

-A traditional tripe soup from the Balkans.
-Tripe soup photo credit Daniel Burka on Flickr under Creative Commons license.
+A traditional tripe soup from the Balkans Tripe soup photo credit Daniel Burka on Flickr under Creative Commons license.

 Romanian Tripe Soup Recipe, Ciorbă de Burtă